ericdenhaan/Messaging_Project/README.md

-3780 Project â€“ Messaging Program
+3780 Project – Messaging Program
 Written By: Adam Lefaivre and Eric Den Haan

 How to use this program: